Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Introduction

 Next, we discuss related approaches for studying transfer learning from a theoretical perspective.
-The work of \citet{ben2010theory} and the earlier work of \citet{ben2002theoretical,ben2008notion,crammer2008learning} derive generalization bounds for learning from multiple sources.
-Recent works explore new theoretical frameworks and techniques to explain transfer, including transfer exponent \cite{hanneke2019value}, task diversity \cite{tripuraneni2020theory}, random matrix theory \cite{yang2020analysis,wu2020understanding}, and minimax estimators \cite{lei2021near}. \citet{shachaf2021theoretical} consider a deep linear network and the impact of the similarity between the source (on which a model is pretrained) and target domains on transfer.
+The work of \citet{ben2010theory} and the earlier work of \citet{ben2008notion,crammer2008learning} derive generalization bounds for learning from multiple sources.
+Recent works explore new theoretical frameworks and techniques to explain transfer, including task diversity \cite{tripuraneni2020theory}, random matrix theory \cite{yang2020analysis,wu2020understanding}, and minimax estimators \cite{lei2021near}. \citet{shachaf2021theoretical} consider a deep linear network and the impact of the similarity between the source (on which a model is pretrained) and target domains on transfer.

-Our approach is to use PAC-Bayesian bounds for fine-tuned models \cite{mcallester1999some}.
+We use PAC-Bayesian analysis \cite{mcallester1999some} for fine-tuning, building on a distance from initialization perspective \cite{nagarajan2018deterministic}.
 Early works apply PAC-Bayes bounds to analyze generalization in model averaging \cite{mcallester1999pac} and co-training \cite{dasgupta2001pac}.
 Recent work has applied this approach to analyze generalization in deep networks \cite{neyshabur2017pac,arora2018stronger,nagarajan2018deterministic}.
-Besides, the PAC-Bayesian analysis has been used to derive the generalization loss of graph neural networks \cite{liao2020pac}, and data augmentation \cite{chatzipantazis2021learning}.
+Besides, the PAC-Bayesian analysis has been used to derive the generalization loss of graph neural networks \cite{liao2020pac} and data augmentation \cite{chatzipantazis2021learning}.
 We refer the readers to a recent survey for additional references \cite{guedj2019primer}.